Code-Institute-Submissions/mtb-nynashamn/README.md

         a.
 As a mountain biking beginner, I want to use the site for information regarding the equipment I will be needing, the rules I must follow and the types of trails I will be visiting.

         b.
-As a person who has recently moved to Nynäshamn, I want to use the site in order to pick up a new hobby, join the community and get to know the area where I am living.
+As a person who has recently moved to the area, I want to use the site in order to pick up a new hobby, join the community and get to know the area where I am living.

         c.
-As a middle aged woman, I want to use the site to join the events and get in shape, while also spending quality time with my kids/family.
+As a parent, I want to use the site to join the events and get in shape, while also spending quality time with my kids/family.

 * ### **Design**